North-dev-x/rustd/README.md

-A rusty luau module meant to be used with strictly-typed luau.
+A rusty Luau module meant to be used with strictly-typed luau.
 ### Types
 `Result<T,E>` - A union of Ok and Err types.